We focus on four areas: housing, water quality, food production, and education.

 These tanks catch water flowing directly from natural springs.
 That water is then treated to kill cholera and then from there the local population can access the water to drink and use, etc. Any natural disaster or even a major storm can re-introduce cholera to the water supply and these tanks will save lives by killing the cholera at the source.
 We are affecting thousands of families with this work.

-We estimate that 20,000 people will be protected from death by cholera.
+We estimate that 20,000 people will be protected from cholera.
 Exact population estimates are difficult to ascertain in areas this rural.

 We use local labor and we interview local people.
 This is where we are different.
 We listen.
 We act when its needed.
 And we support the people of Haiti to save lives directly.
 You can help make this happen.